salrashid123/gcp_tokendistributor/README.md

 >> **Provide token_client_instance_id to TokenServer Provisioning admin (Alice) so it can be provisioned**

-Optionally provide `tc_address` to TokenServer (to apply on-demand firewall or origin checks if NAT isn't used)
+Optionally provide `tc_address` to Alice (incase she wants to also a firewall around TokenServer or origin checks if NAT isn't used)

 ### Provision TokenClient vm_id (Alice)